DavidShergold/coding-encouragement/README.md

 ## 📱 Wireframes

 Wireframes play a crucial role in shaping a website’s architecture, ensuring a cohesive and well-optimised experience for users.
-The wireframes for this project have been created using [Balsamiq](https://balsamiq.com/) and Chrome extension [Wireframe-Prage](https://chromewebstore.google.com/detail/wireframe-page/bhaaofjcbafngjjneehlganleamobkke) to define the core feature layout, ensuring a user-friendly experience that prioritises clarity and ease of navigation.
+The wireframes for this project have been created using [Balsamiq](https://balsamiq.com/) and the Chrome extension [Wireframe-Prage](https://chromewebstore.google.com/detail/wireframe-page/bhaaofjcbafngjjneehlganleamobkke) to define the core feature layout, ensuring a user-friendly experience that prioritises clarity and ease of navigation.
 These mid-fidelity wireframes serve as a foundational guide for structuring the site's design and responsiveness across different screen sizes.

 Each template is developed using user-centred principles: prioritising simplicity, searchability, and visually-guided interactions, ensuring an intuitive experience that fulfils business and customer needs.